zz22394/presto/presto-docs/src/main/sphinx/sql/describe-output.rst

 following information: column name (or the column's alias if it is aliased), table, schema, connector, type, type size in bytes, boolean indicating whether the column is aliased and boolean indicating whether the query is a row count query (DDL/DML query that returns no data).
+For more information on preparing a statement see :ref:`prepare`.

 Examples
 --------